DanuserLab/nanes_2024_dev-cell_krt-signaling/README.md

-# Manuscript code repository - Nanes et al., Developmental Cell, 2024
+# Manuscript code repository - Nanes et al., 2024

 This repository contains code used in "Shifts in keratin isoform expression activate motility signals during wound healing," 2024, by Benjamin A Nanes, Kushal Bhatt, Evgenia Azarova, Divya Rajendran, Sabahat Munawar, Tadamoto Isogai, Kevin M Dean, and Gaudenz Danuser.
 Additional information can be found in the methods section of the paper.